eddyfye/Multi_DICOM_reader/README.md

 python dicom_metadata_extractor.py <input_dir> <output_dir> [--output-name OUTPUT_NAME]
 ```

-- `input_dir`: Directory containing one or more DICOM files (searched
+- `--input_dir`: Directory containing one or more DICOM files (searched
   recursively).
-- `output_dir`: Directory where the resulting CSV file will be created.
+- `--output_dir`: Directory where the resulting CSV file will be created.
 The
   directory is created if it does not already exist.
 - `--output-name`: Optional name for the CSV file (defaults to
   `dicom_metadata.csv`).